 Along with the training, the mentors will use their life experience, wisdom and knowledge to provide mentoring support to 24 indigenous families or individuals in the Townsville and Palm Island region for 36 months.
 A combination of paid and volunteer mentors will be screened, trained and matched to help the families or individuals achieve a personal goal.

 In recognition of the COACH Aboriginal and Torres Strait Islander Project Team without whose dedication and generosity of spirit, unswerving passion to make a difference while maintaining cultural integrity, and their well-intentioned use of cultural knowledge with deep-rooted connections to community and to ‘Country’; this project would not have been possible.
 Their contributions, individually and collectively, are gratefully and respectfully acknowledged.

 The Aboriginal and Torres Strait Islander Consultative Committee:

-Florence Onus: Former National Chair Healing Foundation
+Florence Onus: Elder, respected community member, and former National Chair Healing Foundation

 Lynnette Ireland: Ireland Educational Consultancies

 In the spirit of reconciliation and harmony, we respectfully acknowledge all traditional Aboriginal and Torres Strait Islander custodians of Australia and humbly recognise their continuing and deeply embedded connections to: